diegosruiz18/Recomendador-Libros/README.md

-# Recomendador de Libros Semántico

-El presente sistema de recomendación de libros está desarrollado utilizando LLM, base de datos vectorial y Gradio para la interfaz gráfica, los pasos para su desarrollo se presentan en los notebooks, desde la extracción, exploración y preprocesamiento de datos hasta la clasificación de texto, análisis de sentimientos y finalmente su despliegue.
+# Semantic Book Recommender

+📌 Also available in [Spanish](README.es.md) | 📌 Disponible también en [Español](README.es.md)

+This book recommendation system is developed using LLM, vector database, and Gradio for the user interface.
+The development steps are presented in the notebooks, from data extraction, exploration, and preprocessing to text classification, sentiment analysis, and finally deployment.

-Desarrollado usando Python, Gradio, LangChain, ChromaDB, y OpenAIEmbeddings.
+Built using Python, Gradio, LangChain, ChromaDB and OpenAIEmbeddings.

 ![](screenshot.jpg)

-### **📚 Demo del proyecto:**
+### **📚 Project demo:**
-Presiona clic aquí para usarlo: [:book: Recomendador de libros](https://huggingface.co/spaces/diegosruiz18/book-recommendations)

-En caso de no ver la aplicación, hacer clic en el botón **"Restart Space"**.
+Click here to use it: [:book: Book Recommender](https://huggingface.co/spaces/diegosruiz18/book-recommendations)

+Click the **"Restart Space"** button if the application does not appear.

-## Objetivo:
+## Objective

-Este sistema está diseñado para recomendar libros en base a una **descripción personalizada que el usuario ingresa**, una vez realizado ello el sistema devuelve los títulos relevantes o relacionados al tema de interés del usuario.
-Adicionalmente, se pueden aplicar filtros por categoría y tono emocional de las obras.
+This system is designed to recommend books based on a **custom description that users enters**.
+Once submitted, the system returns relevant or related titles based on user's interest.
+Additionally, filters can be applied by category and emotional tone of the books.

-## Funcionamiento:
+## How it works?

-1. El usuario escribe una **descripción en español** sobre el tipo de libro de su interés.
-2. La descripción se traduce al inglés a fin de emparejar con la base de datos.
+1. First of all, user writes **description in Spanish** about the type of book that they are interested in.
+2. The description is translated into English in order to match the database.
-3. Se convierte en un vector utilizando **OpenAIEmbeddings**.
+3. It is converted into a vector using **OpenAIEmbeddings**.
-4. Se realiza una búsqueda semántica en la base de datos vectorial **ChromaDB**.
-5. Los resultados se filtran por **categoría** y **tono emocional**.
-6. Se muestran los libros recomendados en una galería con portada, título, autor y descripción (este último en español).

-### ¿Cómo usarlo?

-- Describe un libro o un tema que te interesa (ej. *una historia sobre la segunda guerra mundial*).
-- Filtra por categoría (ficción, no ficción, etc).
-- Ordena por tono emocional de las obras (tristeza, felicidad, suspenso, etc).
-- Visualiza y selecciona cualquier libro de la galería para ver más detalles.
+4. A semantic search is performed on the **ChromaDB** vector database.
+5. Results are filtered by **category** and **emotional tone**.
+6. Recommended books are displayed in a gallery with cover image, title, author, and description (this last one in Spanish).

+### How to use it?

+- Describe a book or topic that you are interested in (e.g. *a story about World War II*).
+- Filter by category (fiction, nonfiction, etc).
+- Sort by the emotional tone of the books (sadness, joy, suspense, etc).
+- View and select any book from the galery to see more details.

 ![](recomendacion.jpg)

-## Desarrollo:
+## Development

-### Preparación de datos
+### Data preparation
-- Fuente de datos: Kaggle
+- Data source: Kaggle
-- Extracción y limpieza de datos de texto en ```data_exploration.ipynb```
+- Text data extraction and cleaning in ```data_exploration.ipynb```

+### Vector search
+- Semantic vector search and vector database construction in ```vector_search.ipynb```
+- The system finds the most similar books to a natural language query (e.g., "a book about nature and animals").

+### Text classification
+- Text classification using zero-shoot classification in ```text_classification.ipynb```
+- Books are classified as "fiction" or "nonfiction", allowing users to filter them.

-### Búsqueda vectorial
+### Sentiment analysis
-- Búsqueda semántica vectorial y construcción de la base de datos vectorial en ```vector_search.ipynb```
-- Se buscan los libros más similares a una consulta de lenguaje natural (por ejemplo, "un libro sobre la naturaleza y animales").

-### Clasificación de texto
-- Clasificación de texto usando clasificación de disparo cero en ```text_classification.ipynb```
-- Se clasifican los libros como "ficción" o "no ficción", de tal manera que los usuarios puedan filtrar los libros.

-### Análisis de sentimientos
-- Se utiliza LLM para extraer las emociones del texto en ```sentiment_analysis.ipynb```,
-- Se ordenan los libros según su tono, por ejemplo: qué tan llenos de suspenso, alegres o tristes son los libros.

-### Aplicación web y despliegue
-- Creación de una aplicación web con Gradio para que los usuarios interactúen con el sistema en ```dashboard_gradio.py```.
+- LLM is used to extract emotions from the text in ```sentiment_analysis.ipynb```,
+- Books are sorted by tone, such as how suspenseful, cheerful, or sad they are.

+### Web Application and Deployment
+- Web application built in Gradio so that users can interact with the system in ```dashboard_gradio.py```.
-- Despliegue de la aplicación en Hugging Face.
+- Application deployed on Hugging Face.

-## Tecnologías utilizadas:
+## Technologies used

 - **Python** (PyCharm)
-- **Gradio** (interfaz de usuario)
+- **Gradio** (user interface)
-- **LangChain** y **Chroma** (base de datos vectorial)
+- **LangChain** and **Chroma** (vector database)
-- **OpenAI Embeddings** (modelo `text-embedding-ada-002`)
+- **OpenAI Embeddings** (`text-embedding-ada-002` model)
-- **Traducción con GPT-3.5 turbo**
+- **Translation with GPT-3.5 turbo**
-- **Librerías:** pandas, numpy, matplotlib, seaborn
+- **Libraries:** pandas, numpy, matplotlib, seaborn
 - **Hugging Face Spaces**

-Todas las dependencias se proporcionan en el archivo requirements.txt
+All dependencies are listed in requirements.txt file.